BabarB/Final-project/README.md

 ## Design
-I created a basic wireframe: Daisy shall I redo it retrospectively? wireframe images come here
+I created a basic wireframe, only for desktops.
+As a result of my learning process, I deviated from this wireframe.